-CP therapy involves convalescent plasma to be transfused into critical patients to boost their immune response to COVID-19 Union health ministry has allowed its off-label use on compassionate grounds for moderately ill patients since June 13, 2020.
+CP therapy involves convalescent plasma to be transfused into critical patients to boost their immune response to C-19 Union health ministry has allowed its off-label use on compassionate grounds for moderately ill patients since June 13, 2020.
 Plasma donations take from 45 minutes to an hour after basic tests are run on the donor.
 After this, a certificate is given to the donor acknowledging his service.
-Any COVID-19 patient who recovered from the disease 14 days prior is eligible to donate plasma.
+Any C-19 patient who recovered from the disease 14 days prior is eligible to donate plasma.
 The donor should weigh at least 50 kilograms and be in the 18-60 age group.

 Plasma banks have been set up in Delhi, Kolkata, Punjab, Rajasthan and Mumbai.
 CP therapy has gained a lot of prominence in the country amidst growing demand for medicines like remdesivir and tocilizumab among other expensive drugs.
 Clinicians strongly recommend CP therapy as a feasible one as plasma can be stored for a year at a temperature of minus 30 degree centigrade.